-Independence is autonomy.
+Independence is individual autonomy.
 It’s the freedom to govern yourself and to rely upon your own independent judgment.

-Independence is freedom.
+Independence is individual freedom.

-Freedom is the absence of compulsion.
+Freedom is the absence state force and government compulsion.

-It simply means that you are left alone.
+Freedom means that you are left alone.

-The difficult thing for many people to accept about freedom is that it doesn’t actually guarantee much of anything.
-It doesn’t guarantee success or happiness, or shelter, or a certain income, or food, or healthcare, or a level playing field or a level training field, or anything else that must ultimately derive from the production or labor of others.
+The difficult thing for so many people to accept about freedom is that it doesn’t actually guarantee much of anything.
+It doesn’t guarantee success or happiness, or shelter, or food, or healthcare, or education, or a universal basic income, or a level playing field, or a level training field, or anything else that must ultimately derive from the production or labor of others.